Moor's head

-A Moor's head, since the 11th century, is a symbol depicting the head of a black moor.
+A Moor's head, also known as a Maure, since the 11th century, is a symbol depicting the head of a black moor.
+The term moor came to define anyone who was African and Muslim.

 Origin

-The precise origin of the Moor's head is a subject of controversy.
-But the most likely explanation is that it is derived from the heraldic war flag of the Reconquista depicting the Cross of Alcoraz, symbolizing Peter I of Aragon and Pamplona's victory over the "Moorish" kings of the Taifa of Zaragoza in the Battle of Alcoraz in 1096.
-The blindfold may originally have been a headband.

-Another theory claims that it is the Nubian Saint Maurice (3rd century AD).
+The precise origin of the Moor's head as a heraldic symbol is a subject of controversy.
+The most likely explanation is that it is derived from the heraldic war flag of the Reconquista depicting the Cross of Alcoraz, symbolizing Peter I of Aragon and Pamplona's victory over the "Moorish" kings of the Taifa of Zaragoza in the Battle of Alcoraz in 1096.
+The headband may originally have been a blindfold.
+Another theory claims that it represents the Egyptian Saint Maurice (3rd century AD).

 The earliest heraldic use of the Moor's head is first recorded in 1281, during the reign of Peter III of Aragon and represents the Cross of Alcoraz, which the King adopted as his personal coat of arms.
 The Crown of Aragon had for a long time governed Sardinia and Corsica, having been granted the islands by the Pope, although they never really exercised formal control.
 The Moor's head became a symbol of the islands.